mikekeith52/scalecast/README.md

     k = 3, # how many folds?
 )
 ```
-3. **Plotting results:** plot results from model testing or forecasts into a future horizon.
+4. **Plotting results:** plot test predictions, forecasts, fitted values, and more.
 ```python
 import matplotlib.pyplot as plt